Skip to content

 Evidence of Immunity to HBV

-Students are required to provide evidence of a history of age appropriate Hepatitis B vaccination AND Hepatitis B Surface Antibody serology.
+Students are required to provide evidence of a history of age-appropriate Hepatitis B vaccination AND Hepatitis B immunity serology.

-• Documented evidence of previous age appropriate Hepatitis B vaccinations
+• Documented evidence of previous age-appropriate Hepatitis B vaccinations (Medicare Immunisation History Statement, GP Vaccination Summary, Child Health Record).

 OR

-• Where Hepatitis B vaccination records cannot be located a Health Care Provider must document on Immunisation Record/Vaccination Card ‘confirmed verbal history of age appropriate Hepatitis B vaccinations obtained from student’
+• Where Hepatitis B vaccination records cannot be located a Health Care Provider must document on Tasmanian Student Immunisation Record/NSW Vaccination Record Card ‘confirmed verbal history of age-appropriate Hepatitis B vaccinations obtained from student’.

-In addition to the above, NSW Health Hepatitis B Statutory Declaration form must be completed by the student and witnessed by a Health Care Provider or an Authorised Nurse Immuniser, this must accompany the Vaccination Card.
+• In addition to the above, Hepatitis B declaration form must be completed by the student and witnessed by a Health Care Provider or an Authorised Nurse Immuniser.
+This must accompany the Tasmanian Student Immunisation Record/NSW Vaccination Record Card.
 This is only acceptable when all attempts to find Hepatitis B vaccination records have failed.

-• Hepatitis B surface antibody serology is required 4-6 weeks after the 3rd Hepatitis B vaccination.
+• Hepatitis B immunity serology is required at least 4-6 weeks after the Hepatitis B vaccination course.
 Only a NUMERICAL value on the serology report will be accepted.
-A surface antibody level ≥10 mIU/Ml indicates immunity.
+A surface antibody level ≥10 IU/L indicates immunity.

-Students are able to attend their 1st PEP in the first year of their course once they have begun their course of Hepatitis B vaccinations (if required).
-Second year students MUST have completed the full course of Hepatitis B vaccinations (if required) AND provided evidence of their Hepatitis B surface antibody serology results before they can attend PEP.
+Students are able to attend their 1st PEP in the first year of their course once they have had at least the first 2 doses of their initial course of Hepatitis B vaccination (if required).
+Second year students MUST have completed their full initial course of Hepatitis B vaccination (if required) AND provided evidence of their Hepatitis B immunity serology results before they can attend PEP.

 NOTE: NSW Paramedic students must have completed the full course of Hepatitis B vaccinations (if required), including Hepatitis B surface antibody serology prior to attending their first emergency ambulance placement.